 If you want to lose weight and get healthy, I don’t think there’s a better approach around right now than Weight Watchers “Simply Filling plan.
 I was able to use what I learned from the Simply Filling approach as a launching pad to becoming what I consider a much more ‘normal eater.’

 Are you familiar with the Weight Watchers Simply Filling Technique?

-Basically, you eat Weight Watchers Power Foods – lean meat, chicken, fish, whole grains, beans, fruits, vegetables – until you FEEL SATISFIED, NOT STUFFED.
+Basically, Weight Watchers created a no-count technique for people who don’t like to calculate points and/or track.
+To follow it, eat from the list of Simply Filling Foods in your Pocket Guide, until you FEEL SATISFIED, NOT STUFFED.
 You don’t have to measure your food.
-You don’t have to count or track PointsPlus.
-You just have to stick with eating Power Foods.
+You don’t have to count or track SmartPoints.
+You just have to stick with eating Simply Filling Foods.

 You can follow ‘Simply Filling’ for a day, a few days, a week or all the time.
 Whatever works for you.

 What are Weight Watchers Simply Filling Foods?

 - All fresh, frozen, or canned without added sugar

 - Fruit canned in its own juice (drained)